Azure/azure-linux-extensions/Diagnostic/README.md

-# Diagnostic Extension
+# Linux Diagnostic Extension (LAD)

-Allow the owner of the Azure Virtual Machines to obtain diagnostic data for a Linux virtual machine.
+Allow the owner of a Linux-based Azure Virtual Machine to obtain diagnostic data.

-Latest version is 3.0.107.
+Current version is 3.0.107.

 Linux Azure Diagnostic (LAD) extension version 3.0 is released with the following changes:

-- Fully configurable Azure Portal metrics: Currently only available through CLI.
-Azure Portal configuration support will be coming soon.
+- Fully configurable Azure Portal metrics, including a broader set of metrics to choose from.
 - Syslog message collection is now opt-in (off by default), and customers can selectively pick and choose syslog facilities and minimum severities of their interests.
 - Customers can now use CLI to configure their Azure Linux VMs for Azure Portal VM metrics charting experiences.
 - Customers can now send any metrics and logs as Azure EventHubs events (additional Azure EventHubs charges may apply).
 - Customers can also store any metrics and logs in Azure Storage JSON blobs (additional Azure Storage charges may apply).

-Please note that LAD 3.0 is NOT compatible with LAD 2.3.
-Therefore, if you'd like to use LAD 3.0, you must first uninstall existing LAD 2.3 on your VMs and reinstall LAD 3.0.
-Please note that LAD 2.3 will be deprecated soon, so please do upgrade to LAD 3.0 as soon as possible.
-Currently only CLI-based installation is available, and the Azure Portal installation/configuration of LAD 3.0 will be coming soon.
+LAD 3.0 is NOT compatible with LAD 2.3.
+Users of LAD 2.3 must first uninstall that extension before installing LAD 3.0.

-This README.md file will be finalized very soon with the official documentation.
-In the meantime, please refer to [this document](virtual-machines-linux-diagnostic-extension-v3.md) for more details on LAD 3.0.
+LAD 3.0 is installed and configured via Azure CLI, Azure PowerShell cmdlets, or Azure Resource Manager templates.
+The Azure Portal controls installation and configuration of LAD 2.3 only.
+The Azure Metrics UI can display performance counters collected by either version of LAD.

+Please refer to [this document](https://docs.microsoft.com/azure/virtual-machines/linux/diagnostic-extension) for more details on configuring and using LAD 3.0. [tests/lad2_3_compatible_portal_pub_settings.json](tests/lad2_3_compatible_portal_pub_settings.json) contains a sample JSON configuration which sets LAD 3.0 to collecting exactly the same metrics and logs as the default configuration for LAD 2.3 collected.

 ## Supported Linux Distributions